-7.2 Thesis M.S. degree (Plan A)
+7.1 Thesis M.S. degree (Plan A)

 The Plan A M.S. degree is based on research performed by the student as well as their coursework completion.
 The degree requires an oral defense and a written thesis.
-The M.S. advisory committee is comprised of 3 graduate program faculty (at least category M).
-The committee members are established by the Graduate Studies Committee (M.S. degree program students) or normally includes the student's former Ph.D.
-Advisory committee members with the Advisor serving as Chairperson (Ph.D. students).
-Students have an annual meeting with their Advisory Committee to aid in the development of their programs and to evaluate their progress.
+The M.S. advisory committee is comprised of 3 graduate program faculty (at least category M) and normally includes the student's former Ph.D.
+Advisory committee members with the Advisor serving as Chairperson.
+Students have an annual meeting with their Advisory Committees to aid in the development of their programs and to evaluate their progress.
 These meetings follow the format of the annual meetings as described for the doctoral program.
 Students in the Plan A Master's program may also transfer between Plan A and Plan B Master's programs.

-7.2.1 Plan A M.S. degree course requirements
+7.1.1 Plan A M.S. degree course requirements

 A minimum of 44 credits of graduate level work must be completed within six (6) calendar years.
-Plan A M.S. students are required to complete the 11 hour core described for the doctoral program, and seven (7) hours of graded electives.
+Plan A M.S. students are required to complete the 12 hour core described for the doctoral program, and six (6) hours of graded electives.
 Plan A M.S. students will enroll in Microbiology seminars (MICRBIOL 8899 and MICRBIOL 7899) throughout their program and must make at least one presentation in MICRBIOL 8899.
 A maximum of six (6) credits may be transferred from other programs to satisfy the 44 minimum credit requirement.
 Students deciding to complete the Plan A M.S. will enroll in MICRBIOL 7999 (Research in Microbiology - M.S.
 Thesis).
 Decisions concerning transfer of credits are the responsibility of the Graduate Studies Committee.

 A GPA of 3.0 must be maintained and a grade of B or better must be received in each class to be counted toward the course requirements.
-Students receiving 2 Unsatisfactory (U) grades in MICRBIOL 7998 or 7999 are denied further registration in the Program.
+Students receiving 2 Unsatisfactory (U) grades in MICR 7998 or 7999 are denied further registration in the Program.

-7.2.2 Plan A M.S. degree examination
+7.1.2 Plan A M.S. degree examination